thexant/DnDCrawlerBot/docs/content.md

 ## Guild configuration

-The bot stores each guild's preferred theme and last session details in `data/sessions/metadata.json`.
-The file is managed automatically when `/dungeon start` or `/dungeon configure theme:<name>` are used.
+The bot stores each guild's preferred theme, catalogue of stored dungeons, and last session details in `data/sessions/metadata.json`.
+The file is managed automatically when `/dungeon start`, `/dungeon delete`, or `/dungeon configure theme:<name>` are used.